rppicomidi/midi2usbhub/README.md

 to run software that routes MIDI data among all the devices connected to the hub.
 You configure the routing with command line interpreter commands through a serial port terminal.
 The software uses some of the Pico board's program flash for a file system to store configurations in presets.
+If you save your settings to a preset, then the midi2usbhub software will automatically reload the last saved preset on startup and when you plug a Connected MIDI Device to the hub.
 You can back up any or all of your presets to a USB Flash drive connected to the USB hub.
 Presets are stored in JSON format.
 There is a UART DIN MIDI IN and a UART DIN MIDI OUT, so you can connect to old school MIDI too.
+You can route the UART MIDI the same way your route USB MIDI.

 # Project Status
+22-Nov-2022
+You can now save and load setups using Pico program flash storage.
+The last preset save or loaded will be remembered on startup or when a device is plugged or unplugged.
+Expanded the command set to allow for LittleFs management.
+Still need to implement backup and restore.
+20-Nov-2022
 Very early public release to help with USB MIDI host hub testing.
 Definitely not done.
 May crash from time to time when you plug in a new device.
 I have not investigated that yet.
 Not easily repeatable.
 UART MIDI is also implemented.